 - Complimentary Wi-Fi

 1. Hawaiian Airlines

 Hawaiian Airlines is usually your best airline for flying to and from Hawaii, although it isn’t the very best.
-The very best is All Nippon Airways for both their airport lounge and also their genuine International First Class which flies out of Honolulu and into Japan (as opposed to domestic First which equates to International Business class).
+The very best is All Nippon Airways for both their airport lounge and their genuine International First Class, which flies out of Honolulu and into Japan (as opposed to domestic First, which equates to International Business class).
 I have, however, placed ANA in position 2 as they only have a few flights a day in and out of Hawaii and all these flights are from Japan.
-While ANA offers the best First Class seat on any airline to Hawaii, it is simply not convenient for anyone who’s journey doesn’t start or end in Japan.
+While ANA offers the best First Class seat on any airline to Hawaii, it is simply not convenient for anyone whose journey doesn’t start or end in Japan.